bugoio/bugo-wp-export-cli/README.md

 * Converts all `post_meta` and fields within the `wp_posts` table to YAML front matter for parsing by Hugo.
 * Converts all **Advanced Custom Fields** into front matter in your posts.
 May be duplicate data, but new keys.
 * Metadata is converted markdown.
+* All internal URls are converted to relative URLs.
 * Exports private posts and drafts.
 They are marked as drafts as well and won't get published with Hugo.
 * Generates a `config.yaml` with all settings in the `wp_options` table